 1. Principal/Independent Clauses

-A principal or independent clause has an independent meaning.
-Further, it can be used independently without any assistance or it can stand alone.
+A principal or independent clause has a separate meaning.
+Further, it can be used independently without any assistance or stand-alone.
 Let us see some examples to learn more about it:

 - I accept your friend request.